huggingface/blog/hf-bitsandbytes-integration.md

 # Mixed int8 matrix multiplication for Large Language Models

-In simple words, 8-bit Matrix multiplication at Scale for transformers aims to perform the computation of the matrix multiplication in 3 steps:
+8-bit Matrix multiplication at Scale for transformers aims to perform the computation of the matrix multiplication in 3 steps:
 1. Given the input hidden states extract the column-wise outliers and non-outliers
 2. Perform the matrix multiplication of the outliers in fp16 and the non-outliers in int8
 3. Dequantize the non-outliers results and retrieve the full result in fp16